-Pamela Snelson, a farmer from Wann, Okla., has been on the American Soybean Association’s (ASA) Board of Directors since 2015.
+Pamela Snelson, a farmer from Wann, Oklahoma, has been on the American Soybean Association’s (ASA) Board of Directors since 2015.

 Download High Res Photo